Long ago, in a land far, far away….

 I thought Sir Edmund might have given up but after a few minutes, he renewed his efforts and it looked like Herbie might be the main course after all.

-Alas, sun-warmed lizard was not on the menu that day.
-Sir Edmund retreated to lower elevations but did not go very far.
-Herbie wasn’t fooled, though.
+Alas, sun-warmed fence lizard was not on the menu that day.
+Sir Edmund retreated to lower elevations, but Herbie wasn’t fooled.
 He was all over that bark like a cheap suit.
 After five minutes, I got bored and left.

 On my way back past that spot several hours later, there was still a snake chasing lizards through the grass.
 For all I know, Herbie and Sir Edmund were continuing the saga at my feet.
 I admit, I was pulling for Herbie all along.
 After all, snakes are cute but lizards are adorable, ‘specially the smart ones.

-My hike continued in an upward trend of dancing butterflies, hopping crickets, the real-life bluebirds of happiness.
-Open, sloped prairies like this one are packed with opportunity; the ground moves with tiny bodies and the foliage is full of watchful compound eyes.
+The day continued in an upward trend of dancing butterflies, skittish crickets, and real-life bluebirds of happiness.
+Steep, open prairies like this one are packed with opportunity; the ground moves with tiny bodies and the foliage is full of nervous compound eyes.

-Play patty cake with spiders, stroke baby trout.
-Find out what a banana slug’s chewing radula feels like.
-Watch a marmot fall asleep in the sun next to you.
-I’ve done it all.
-Sharing a conscious moment of awareness with a beautiful creature is worth a thousand taxonomies.
-I’d rather tell you what a fence lizard’s tiny claws feel like on my thumb than his first and last name.
+Meanwhile, I’m playing patty cake with spiders in the bull’s eyes of webs, stroking trout beneath the standing waves of a creek, finding out what a banana slug’s chewing radula feels like on my thumb, watching a marmot fall asleep in the sun next to me.
+Sharing a conscious moment of awareness with an amazing creature is worth a thousand websites, ten thousand.
+I’d rather tell you what a fence lizard’s tiny claws feel like on my thumb than know his Latin name and current elevation.

 On the way back, I enjoyed one last scaly encounter.
 Laying across the trail, spread out confidently like a sultan on a silk pillow, was the largest alligator lizard I have ever seen.
 A good sixteen inches long, he regarded me with cool superiority.
 I guess when you’re the alligator, the rest of the swamp steps aside.
 The way he was positioned on that trail, everybody had to step aside.
 I snapped half a dozen photos from afar, then moved in for a sexy close up at which point he gave me the stink eye and slithered down the hill as smooth as water.
 I only wish I could have held him and felt his weight.
 I’ll keep my eye out for his kin on future visits.